tdegeus/shelephant/docs/dataset.rst

     The two key reasons to use this tool are:

-    1. To keep an overview of a the dataset's structure also if some storage locations may not be available part of the time.
+    1. To keep an overview of the dataset's structure also if some storage locations may not be available part of the time.

     2. To keep a track of where multiple copies of files are and to get an overview of which copies might be outdated.
         In addition, you can easily 'enforce' multiple copies.